If you are reading this, you must be thinking or already planning on opening a bar of your own!

 Additional Chapters to include in a business plan

-Aside from the essential entries in your business plan, there are also aspects that you may or may not choose to mention.
+Aside from the essential entries in your business plan, such as bar equipment, there are also aspects that you may or may not choose to mention.
 Depending on your particular situation you make want to include additional relevant information in your plan.

 Partners and External Help